 An optional power cable is required when testing non-OBD-II/EOBD models that do not have vehicle battery power (B+) available on the DLC.
 Contact your sales representative for availability.

-Never connect the optional power cable to the DC power supply input on the Diagnostic Tool when the Diagnostic Tool is communicating with a vehicle.
+Never connect the optional power cable to the AC power supply to the diagnostic tool when the diagnostic tool is communicating with a vehicle.

 2.5 Technical Specifications